 Seth Jordan Memorial Fund Scholarship

-- An additional award of $2,000 will be given to supplement the scholarship received by the graduating high school senior residing in Casco Bay who has the highest GPA.
-Available to graduating high school senior applicants only.
+- An additional award of $2,500 will be given to supplement the general pool scholarship received by the graduating high school senior residing in Casco Bay who has the highest GPA.
+Available to graduating high school seniors only.

 Island Internship Program

 During the summer of 2015, the Island Institute will place 16 island college students and rising high school seniors in internship positions with island businesses, municipalities, schools, and nonprofit organizations.
 The Island Internship Program is designed as a way for island students to gain practical work experience in Maine and explore career opportunities on the islands.
 Year-round island students who meet the eligibility requirements for the Maine Island Scholarship (see above) are eligible for the Island Internship Program.
 The program:

 - is based on 10 professional standards;